edzzn/khalilstemmler-blog/src/pages/blogs/tooling/enforcing-husky-precommit-hooks.md

 Quality includes both the chosen **coding conventions** in addition to the **formatting** of the code.

-Today, it's good practice in JavaScript projects to utlize [ESLint](/blogs/typescript/eslint-for-typescript/) to define the project's coding conventions.
+Today, it's good practice in JavaScript projects to utilize [ESLint](/blogs/typescript/eslint-for-typescript/) to define the project's coding conventions.
 For example, how does your team feel about using `for` loops?
 What about semicolons- are those required?
 Etc.

 Those are conventions.